redecentralize/alternative-internet/README.md

 ## Cloud and storage

-- [Bitcloud](http://bitcloudproject.org) is an open source distributed cloud storage system and escrow agent based on Tahoe-LAFS that allows publishers to pay storage nodes for storing encrypted data and sharing that data with others.
-The decentralized nature of Bitcloud allows anyone to publish large amounts of data in a way that is free from censorship, high costs, and proprietary software.
-The first application for bitcloud will be [WeTube](https://github.com/wetube/wetube-web), a platform for viewing and publishing videos, podcasts, ebooks, music, and other forms of media.
 - [BitDust](http://bitdust.io) - is decentralized, secure and anonymous on-line storage, where only the owner has access and absolute control over its data.
 BitDust project is aimed to protect users freedom and provide an alternative way to operate and communicate in the network.
-- [CloudBank](https://github.com/omgbbqhaxx/cloudbankproject) First ever POWWT (Proof of work with time) consensus algorithm crypto currency with python without fee all miners share constant reward between them.
 - [Cloudron](http://cloudron.io/) is a platform to run apps on your server.
 It includes 1-Click app install, automatic backups, updates, Single Sign-On, DNS setup, SSL provisioning and a secure firewall.
 - [Cozy](http://cozy.io) is a personal cloud [you can host](https://docs.cozy.io/en/tutorials/selfhost-debian/), hack and delete.
 With Cozy, you manage your web apps like you were on your smartphone.
 It provides an open market place from where you can install the web app you made yourself (Cozy is a [personal PaaS](http://cozy.io/hack/getting-started/architecture-overview.html)).
 - [DAT](https://datproject.org) decentralized file system with live replication
-- The [Drogulus](http://drogul.us/) (WIP) is a programmable peer-to-peer data store.
-It's an open, federated and decentralised system where the identity of users and provenance of data is ensured by cryptographically signing digital assets.[Redecentralise Video interview](http://redecentralize.org/#interviews)
 - [Filebase](https://filebase.com)  is the first S3-compatible object storage platform that allows you to store data in a secure, redundant, and performant manner across multiple decentralized storage networks.
 Its unique storage backend connects to multiple decentralized storage networks, enabling global presence and reliability.
 Filebase currently supports storage on the IPFS, Sia, Skynet and Storj networks.
 - [Golem Network](https://golem.network/) is an accessible, reliable, open access and censorship-resistant protocol, democratizing access to digital resources and connecting users through a flexible, open-source platform.
 With Golem Network users can connect with ease and pay each other for sharing their unused resources.
 - [IPFS](https://ipfs.io) is a new hypermedia distribution protocol, addressed by content and identities.
 IPFS enables the creation of completely distributed applications.
 It aims to make the web faster, safer, and more open.
 IPFS is an open source project developed by the team at Interplanetary Networks and many contributors from the open source community.